Self Guided Tour Du Mont Blanc: Pre Trip Info and FAQ's - Adventure Base

 FOOD & WATER

-When in the huts you will be treated to a three-course meal, often sharing a table with the other guests.
-The meal usually consists of a starter like soup, a main course of meat and pasta and some sort of dessert.
-If you have a specific dietary request please let us know in advance so that we can notify the huts; please note that while vegetarian food is readily available, we cannot guarantee that more uncommon dietary requests will be able to be catered for.
+In the mountain huts, you’ll be treated to a hearty three-course meal, often shared with other guests.
+The meal typically includes a starter like soup, a main course of meat and pasta, and a dessert.
+If you have dietary preferences, please inform us in advance so we can notify the huts.
+While vegetarian options are readily available, we can’t guarantee that other specific dietary needs will be met.
+Curious about how to navigate dietary requirements during your stay?
+Read our tips on managing your meals in refuges with Dietary Requirements in Refuges.

 WIFI / SERVICE